What types of roles do you offer graduates?

 Past graduates have worked on the following projects:

-- landcare and community engagement
+- net-zero emissions, climate-ready economy and community

 How am I supported during the program?